xet7/TSC/tsc/docs/scripting/index.md

 Object types
 ------------

-There are two ways to interact with SMC objects.
+There are two ways to interact with TSC objects.
 The first way is to get hold of an object already existing in the level, for example an enemy or a block.
 The other way is to actively _create_ an object yourself, by calling the corresponding object’s `::new` method.